wernerglinka/newGatsbyStarter/src/pages/resources/posts/2019/sres-should-worry-third-party-javascript.md

   - Javascript Security

 related_posts:
-  - Client-Side - The Security Blindspot of your Website
+  - "Client-Side - The Security Blindspot of your Website"
-  - The client-side battle against JavaScript attacks is already here
+  - "The client-side battle against JavaScript attacks is already here"

 thumbnail: sres-should-worry-third-party-js.jpg